sanskrit/raw_etexts/mixed/ebhAratI-sampat/sAhityam/alankArashAstram/udbhaTabhaTTaH/kAvyAlankArasArasangrahaH.md

 Thus Indurāja, although a Kashmirian to all intentsand purposes might very well call himself a Kauṅkaṇa.

  Indurāja has also prefixed the epithet प्रतीहारto hisname.
 It may mean 'the holder of a title of that name’or 'the recipient of a freehold such as अग्रहार'.
-It may even be connected with Pratihāra, the particular syllables inthe Sāma-hymns which the [Pratihartṛi](# "See Chhandogyopanishad, 2-9-6")has to sing.
+It may even be connected with Pratihāra, the particular syllables inthe Sāma-hymns which the Pratihartṛi[^15]has to sing.
 Indurāja was perhaps a follower of the Sāma-Veda.

+[^15]: "See Chhandogyopanishad, 2-9-6"

  The verses which Abhinavagupta has quoted as belonging to Indurāja and the two verses ascribedBhaṭṭendurāja in Kshemendra's Auchitya-vichāra-charchāand some other works are given in Appendix